Metal Belts vs Plastic Belts: Which is Better for Food Conveying Applications?

 In applications that deal with food products, running a sanitary operation is critical.
 While plastic belts may be easy to clean, they are also susceptible to more scratches and cracks than metal belts.
 Any surface perforations open up space for germs and pathogens to hide, making the belt not suitable for use in certain food applications.
 Metal belts are very durable, and often times can be the more sanitary choice.

-Not to be confused with sanatation, the ability to easily clean a belt is critical to the success of any food application.
+Not to be confused with sanitation, the ability to easily clean a belt is critical to the success of any food application.
 Both metal and plastic belts have their own benefits when it comes to cleaning.
 Metal belts prevent scratches where pathogens can hide and are also capable of being cleaned in place, but can be prone to contaminant buildup over time.
-Under microscope, plastic belts can have a very smooth finish limits biofilm adhesion.
+Under a microscope, plastic belts can have a very smooth finish that limits biofilm adhesion.
 However, as mentioned earlier, polymer belts are prone to scratching.
 It is important to conduct regular cleaning as required for you operation, but the type of belt you utilize can help keep buildup in between cleanings to a minimum.

 Metal belts offer a greater percent of open area, which can be beneficial in coating applications, cooking, baking, or any application where drainage is important.
 Metal belting can also accommodate smaller products with tighter mesh openings allowing for a wide range of applications.
 Plastic on the other hand can create a virtually solid and flat surface which is excellent for very small products, or for creating a smooth and flat conveying surface.
 Additionally, plastic can offer a variety of surface treatments that aid with the conveyance of the product.
 Nub top, grip top, and slotted configurations are all possible.
 Because both metal and plastic can accommodate a variety of opening configurations, the nature of the application itself allows for the best belt to be used on the application.